 Where to Stop and Have a Look

 Heading north out of Airolo you'll find Pian Secco Belvedere.
 Here you can get out, stetch, get food, have a picnic, take pictures, and, if you're so induced from the hairpin turns, vomit.

 At the Top: What to See and Do

-As the road flattens out at the top of the pass, signs will direct you to the National Gotthard Museum, which will give you a history of the pass and efforts to make it more easily passable over the years.
+As the road flattens out at the top of the pass, signs will direct you to the National Gotthard Museum, which will teach you the history of the pass and the efforts to make it more easily passable over the years.

 You'll notice many lakes in the tree-free granite around the Gotthard area.
 The Five Lakes hike is a circular hike that starts and ends at the Gotthard hospice (More information in English).
 You can stay at the hospice, or at Hotel San Gottardo.
 (Other hotel options on lower ground on the southern side of the pass include Airolo.)
 Here are some more hikes in the Gotthard region.

 You can also relive a little of the history of the pass by taking a trip in a horse-drawn mail coach from Andermatt rail station aboard the Gotthard post coach.